NguyenVu04/BTL/README.md

 ## Description

-With the aim of creating a high-quality learning environment along with the development of information technology, a software has been designed to become a comprehensive academic management system.
+With the aim of creating a high-quality learning environment along with the development of information technology, a website has been designed to become a comprehensive academic management system.
-This software provides a variety of conveniences for students and teachers, simultaneously serving as an effective interactive platform between students, teachers, and schools.
+This website provides a variety of conveniences for students and teachers, simultaneously serving as an effective interactive platform between students, teachers, and schools.
 With separate login functions for teachers and students, the system ensures data security and easy access to necessary information.
-Additionally, the software offers a friendly and easy-to-use interface for everyone.
+Additionally, the website offers a friendly and easy-to-use interface for everyone.

 ### Prerequisites